Ohio Scientific: Challenger III (1977)

 The Challenger III was released alongside the Challenger II in 1977.
 It was a desktop computer featuring three microprocessors—a MOS 6502A, a Zilog Z80, and a Motorola 6800—on one board.
 This combination of processors allowed the computer to run virtually all software for microcomputers on the market at the time of its release.
 Only one processor can be active at a time, preventing it from computing in parallel, but software interrupts allow programs to switch from processor to processor on the fly.

 Ohio Scientific oriented the Challenger III as a development kit for students of computer science wanting to learn how to program for all three processor; as a small business or industrial machine, for organizations wanting to consolidate mission-critical applications for multiple platforms onto one unit; and for the extreme hobbyist.
 An external, single-sided (later double-sided), dual 8-inch floppy drive unit was available for the Challenger III, as was the C-D74 hard drive unit.
 Ohio Scientific was keen to match the Challenger III with the C-D74, offering both in a 74-inch tall rack-mount case as a complete system christened the C3-B—the first microcomputer system to include a hard drive.
 A variant of the C3-B with a cheaper, lower-capacity 24 MB drive was released by 1979.
 The C3-B was particularly useful as a database manager serving multiple client terminals.
-To this end, Ohio Scientific provided a serial I/O board called the CA-10, allowing up up to sixteen terminals to connect to the Challenger III.
+To this end, Ohio Scientific provided a serial I/O board called the CA-10, allowing up to sixteen terminals to connect to the Challenger III.
 A version of the Challenger III with integrated CA-10 and dual 8-inch floppy drives (but without the integral keyboard) was introduced as the C3-OEM in late 1978.